-Liver biopsy provides histologic information about liver structure and evidence of liver injury (type and degree, any fibrosis); this information can be essential not only to diagnosis but also to staging, prognosis, and management.
+Liver biopsy provides histologic information about liver structure and evidence of liver injury (type and degree, any fibrosis Hepatic Fibrosis Hepatic fibrosis is overly exuberant wound healing in which excessive connective tissue builds up in the liver.
+The extracellular matrix is overproduced and insufficiently degraded.
+The trigger... read more ); this information can be essential not only to diagnosis but also to staging, prognosis, and management.
 Although only a small core of tissue is obtained, it is usually representative, even for focal lesions.

-Liver biopsy is usually done percutaneously at the bedside or with ultrasound guidance.
-Ultrasound guidance is preferred because its complication rate is slightly lower and it provides opportunity to visualize the liver and target focal lesions.
+Percutaneous liver biopsy is usually done at the bedside with ultrasound guidance.
+Ultrasound guidance is preferred because its use provides the opportunity to visualize the liver and target focal lesions.

-Generally, biopsy is indicated for suspected liver abnormalities that are not identified by less invasive methods or that require histopathology for staging (see Indications for Liver Biopsy*).
-Biopsy is especially valuable for detecting TB or other granulomatous infiltrations and for clarifying graft problems (ischemic injury, rejection, biliary tract disorders, viral hepatitis) after liver transplantation.
+Generally, biopsy is indicated for suspected liver abnormalities that are not identified by less invasive methods or that require histopathology for staging (see table ).
+Biopsy is especially valuable for detecting infiltrative liver disorders and is required for clarifying allograft problems (ie, ischemic injury, rejection, biliary tract disorders, viral hepatitis) after liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
+(See also Overview of Transplantation.)
+Indications for liver transplantation include Cirrhosis (70% of transplantations... read more .
 Serial biopsies, commonly done over years, may be necessary to monitor disease progression.

 Gross examination and histopathology are often definitive.
 Cytology (fine-needle aspiration), frozen section, and culture may be useful for selected patients.
-Metal content (eg, copper in suspected Wilson disease, iron in hemochromatosis) can be measured in the biopsy specimen.
+Metal content (eg, copper in suspected Wilson disease Wilson Disease Wilson disease results in accumulation of copper in the liver and other organs.
+Hepatic or neurologic symptoms develop.
+Diagnosis is based on a low serum ceruloplasmin level, high urinary excretion... read more , iron in hemochromatosis Hereditary Hemochromatosis Hereditary hemochromatosis is a genetic disorder characterized by excessive iron (Fe) accumulation that results in tissue damage.
+Manifestations can include systemic symptoms, liver disorders... read more ), can be measured in the biopsy specimen.

 Limitations of liver biopsy include